Driver incentives that work: 14 real-world fleet safety examples you can adopt

 Incentive: $100 monthly appreciation bonuses for drivers scoring above the fleet average.

-Implementation: Safety director offered a $100 “thank you” check to any driver whose GreenZone score exceeded the fleet average for the month.
+Implementation: Safety director offered a $100 “Thank You” check to any driver whose GreenZone score exceeded the fleet average for the month.
 This simple bonus spurred friendly competition: drivers frequently check their scores against peers.

 Incentive: Year-end cash bonus tied to GreenZone score compliance.